 A Lost Time Accident occurs when an employee or worker is injured on the job which results in lost work time.
-There were two losttime accidents in 2020.
+There was one losttime accident in 2021.

 A Medical Aid occurs when an employee or worker is injured on the job and requires medical aid but did not result in lost work time.
-One medical aid occurred in 2020.
+No medical aids occurred in 2021.